pages-themes/cayman/lectures-materials.md

 * This lecture is designed to get students up and running with Python.
 It is expected that Python 3 (preferably 3.7 or later) is installed, and that the students have some basic previous experience in a scripting language.
 * It will guide students through the fundamental syntax, concepts, and data structures required to code in Python 3.
-* Topics include: Running your code, commenting, variables, arithmetic, logic, strings, lists, tuples, dictionaries, functions, libraries, if statements, loops, and exceptions.
+* Topics include: Running your code, commenting, variables, arithmetic, logic, strings, lists, tuples, dictionaries, functions, libraries, if statements, loops, exceptions, and classes.

 **Material:** [GitHub Link](https://github.com/neurodatascience/course-materials-2021/tree/master/lectures/27-July/01-intro-to-python)